skooter500/GP-2016-2017/README.md

 - Learn how to use sound and images in a Processing sketch
 - Learn how polymorphism and inheritance work

-Start todays lab by reading up on the following topics Pimage, Processing sound, inheritance, super, extends, polymorphism.
-[This article](https://processing.org/examples/multipleparticlesystems.html) might help.
+Start todays lab by reading up on the following topics: Pimage, Processing sound, inheritance, super, extends, polymorphism.
+[This article](https://processing.org/examples/multipleparticlesystems.html) might also help explain how polymorphism works.

 [Here are some assets](processing/DogsCats) you can use to complete todays lab.
 You can put these into the data folder of your sketch.
-The aim of today is to make this sketch using classes, inheritance and polymorphism
+The aim of today is to make this sketch using classes, inheritance and polymorphism:

 [![YouTube](http://img.youtube.com/vi/cuWD9-kAv64/0.jpg)](https://www.youtube.com/watch?v=cuWD9-kAv64)

-- Make a base class called Animal with a PVector for the x and y of the position of the animal and a display and speak method
+- Make a base class called Animal with a PVector for the x and y of the position of the animal and display and speak methods
 - Make a sublcass called Dog that extra fields to hold the image to be displayed and the audio file to be played.
 Load these in the constructor!
 - Make a sublcass called Cat that extra fields to hold the image to be displayed and the audio file to be played.
 Load these in the constructor!
 - Make a sublcass called Sheep that extra fields to hold the image to be displayed and the audio file to be played.
 Load these in the constructor!
 - In the sketch, make an ArrayList of type Animal
 - Write a method called setupAnimals that clears the arraylist and adds three random animals to the ArrayList.
 Each element can be a Dog, Cat or a Sheep.
 - In the draw method, write code to call the display method on each animal in the ArrayList to draw it to the screen
 - When you press the keys 1, 2, or 3, you should call the speak method on the appropriate Animal in the ArrayList.
 You can convert a key to a number using this code ```int num = key - '0';``` If key is the '0' key, then num will hold the number 0 for example.
+For example, pressing 0 should call the speak method on element 0 from the arraylist and polymorphism will take care of calling the correct speak method on the object from the arraylist.
-- When you press SPACE, you should call setupAnimals again to shuffle the animals in the ArrayList.
+- When you press SPACE, you should call setupAnimals again to remove and create new animals in the ArrayList.

 # Week 5